dogweather/repo-health-check/README.md

 **_super effective_**?

 It performs the hard work entirely in the browser so that each user's own API rate limits are in effect.
-The allows faster and more varied results than similar projects.
+This avoids [problems similar projects](https://github.com/hstove/issue_stats/issues/10#issuecomment-58444422) have had, and means faster and more varied results.

 ## Use Cases